JustinTArthur/ddbcereal/docs/usage.rst

       that won't exactly convey the value stored in DynamoDB (e.g. rounding of significant digits is required).
 Deserializing numbers to floats is only possible when this is enabled.

+   :param bool raw_transport: Indicates to deserialize values to be transported
+      without additional processing.
+Bytes will be transported as Base 64 strings.
+Use this when using the AWS HTTP API without an AWS SDK.

    :param PythonNumber python_number: Determines how DynamoDB Numbers should be
       serialized.
 Possible enumerations are available on the ddbcereal top